morgangraphics/ansible-role-nvm/README.md

 ## Example Playbooks

-Playbooks are set up as an 'either/or' situation in regards to `nodejs_version` and `nvm_commands`.
-It is one or the other, it cannot be both.
-[See Notes on NVM Commands below](#nvm-commands)

 #### Super Simple
 Include the role as is and it will install latest LTS version of Node.js